Goldilocks and the three bears shoebox stories!

 Isn’t it great when a kid picks out a book they want?
 It could be about anything they’re interested in, like animals, heroes, police, firefighters, or dinosaurs.

 “They would then act out and interact with each other.
-Even if they are not yet at the right level of reading, the pictures alone tell a story and inspire them to create their own characters!”
+Even if they are not yet at the right reading level, the pictures tell a story and inspire them to create their characters!”

 WHAT WE NEED TO DO!